marley408/MySQL-storefront/README.md

 # MySQL-storefront

+This app takes in orders from customers and depletes stock from the store's inventory.

-Run node bamazonCustomer.js in console
+1) Run node bamazonCustomer.js in console

-View store products.
-And checkout.
+2) View store products.
+And choose "Yes" to checkout.
 ![pic1](./sqlpics/num1.png)

-Enter item ID and quantity.
+3) Enter item ID and quantity.
 ![pic1](./sqlpics/num3.png)

-View total.
+4) View total.
 ![pic1](./sqlpics/num4.png)

+-OR-
-If you dont see anything you want to buy choose to leave store.
+If you didnt see anything you want to buy, choose the option "Didnt see anything I want!" to leave store.
 ![pic1](./sqlpics/num6.png)